Rapptz/discord.py/docs/logging.rst

 discord as well as other libraries that uses the ``logging`` module directly to the console.

-The optinal ``level`` argument specifies what level of events to log out and can any of ``CRITICAL``, ``ERROR``, ``WARNING``, ``INFO``, and ``DEBUG`` and if not specified defaults to ``WARNING``.
+The optional ``level`` argument specifies what level of events to log out and can any of ``CRITICAL``, ``ERROR``, ``WARNING``, ``INFO``, and ``DEBUG`` and if not specified defaults to ``WARNING``.